Larry King, TV host who gave boldface names a cozy forum, dies at 87

 One of Mr. King’s chief talents was his ability to put guests instantly at ease.
 He shunned the stiff suits favored by other newscasters for a jacketless look and rolled cuffs.
 His shoulders hunched as he leaned toward his guests.
 He seemed perpetually wide-eyed behind his windowpane glasses, keenly interested in what anyone sitting across from him had to say.

-When nuclear physicist Edward Teller, a father of the hydrogen bomb, balked at an invitation to speak with Mr. King on his Mutual show, the host offered a deal: Stay for the first question and, if desired, leave afterward.
+When nuclear physicist Edward Teller, a father of the hydrogen bomb, balked at an invitation to speak with Mr. King on his Mutual show, the host offered a deal: stay for the first question and, if desired, leave afterward.
 At the interview, according to a 1980 account in People magazine, Mr. King asked Teller why high school students found physics so intimidating.
 Teller launched into a heartfelt response about the importance of scientific study — and then answered the rest of Mr. King’s questions.

 His impromptu methods caught some subjects off guard.
 When Vice President Dan Quayle appeared on “Larry King Live” in 1992, the conservative Republican politician stumbled into a question about abortion.